“It’s really a good day for it,” said Dwight Eisenhower, smiling broadly.

 “Didn’t you once say that we are going to have peace even if we have to fight for it?” asked Harry Hunt.

 “When we have to, but always remember, the most terrible job in the world is to be a second lieutenant leading a platoon when you’re on the battlefield.
 There‘s no glory in battle worth the blood it costs.
-When people speak to you about a preventive war, you tell them to go and fight it themselves.
-After my experience, I’ve come to hate war.”
+When people speak to you about a preventive war, you tell them to go and fight it themselves.”

-“You just can’t have this kind of war,” he’s told his inner circle.
+“You just can’t have that kind of war,” he had told his inner circle.
 “There aren’t enough bulldozers to scrape the bodies off the streets.”

 “Disarmament, with mutual honor and confidence, is a continuing imperative” is what he had written and wanted to say at the Cow Palace, but didn’t, not with Dick Nixon and the Red Scare and the military hand-in-hand with industry.
 He wanted to call it what it was, a military-industrial complex that was always crying “fire” in a crowded theater.